About COVID-19 vaccines

 - Even if you get COVID-19, the vaccines help protect you from getting severe illness.
 Severe illness may mean having to go to the hospital, needing a ventilator to breathe, or having an illness that results in death.

 We’re still learning about how long vaccines protect you from COVID-19.
 We’re also still learning how well vaccines protect you from spreading the virus that causes COVID-19.
-Early data shows that vaccines do help keep people with no symptoms from spreading the virus.

 Here’s how we know that COVID-19 vaccines are safe: